ResonantAISystems/ChatGPT-Thread-Extractor/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 license - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions welcome!
-Please:
-- Open issues for bugs or feature requests
-- Submit pull requests with clear descriptions
-- Maintain backward compatibility with existing archives

-## Related Projects

-- [Sovereign AI Collective](https://github.com/ResonantAISystems/Continuity-Project) - AI continuity architecture using this tool for memory persistence